-In a job offer, can an employer include a clause in the employment agreement that reduces the hours of work or places the employee on unpaid leave?
+In a job offer, can an employer include a clause that allows them to unilaterally reduce the hours of work or places the employee on unpaid leave?

 Employers may be able to, but should seek legal advice and remember to act in good faith.
 Such a clause in the employment agreements requires employees’ informed consent.
 All employment standards and obligations also continue to apply.
 For example, employers cannot offer zero-hour contracts where employees have no guaranteed hours of work but must be available to work if required.

-Information on financial support for individuals is available on the COVID-19 website.
+Information on financial support for individuals is available on the Unite Against COVID-19 website and Work and Income website.